chr15m/minimal-direnv-nix/README.md

 ### Getting Started

 1. Clone this repository
-2. Navigate to either the root directory or the `twofiles/` directory
-3. Run `direnv allow` to enable the environment
+2. Run `direnv allow` to enable the environment

 The environment will automatically activate whenever you enter the directory.

 ### Customizing

-- To add or remove packages in the single-file variant, edit the `packages` list in `flake.nix`
+- To add or remove packages, edit the `packages` list in `flake.nix`
-- To add or remove packages in the two-file variant, edit `packages.nix`
 - You can find available packages by searching on [https://search.nixos.org/packages](https://search.nixos.org/packages)

 ## Benefits